Characterizing the Multiclass Learnability of Forgiving 0-1 Loss Functions: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item We give a new combinatorial dimension based off the Natarajan Dimension \citep{natarajan1989learning}, which we call the Generalized Natarajan Dimension. \item We show that the Generalized Natarajan Dimension characterizes the learnability of symmetric forgiving 0-1 loss functions in the multiclass setting with a finite amount of classes. \item We show the above implies that learning with set-valued feedback is characterized by the Natarajan Dimension. \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item We give a new combinatorial dimension based off the Natarajan Dimension \citep{natarajan1989learning}, which we call the Generalized Natarajan Dimension. \item We show that the Generalized Natarajan Dimension characterizes the learnability of forgiving 0-1 loss functions in the multiclass setting with minimal extra assumptions on the loss function.
+Further, we show that the Generalized Natarajan dimension is incomparable to other known dimensions in the classification literature. \item We show our characterization implies characterization of various other settings seen in the machine learning literature. \end{enumerate}

-For set learning, this has been characterized in the online setting \citep{raman2024online}, but characterization of the batch setting has remained open as far as we are aware. \citet{liu2014learnability} have also studied the problem with some extra assumptions and limited themselves to only look at ERM.

-Another setting of a similar nature to set learning is list learning.
-It is the ``flip", where the learner outputs a list and nature reveals the ground truth.
-This has also been studied and the learnability has been characterized in the batch setting \citep{brukhim2022characterization, charikar2023characterization}.

 The paper is organized as follows.
-Section \ref{background} goes over the necessary background.
-Section \ref{setup} goes over the problem set up.
-Section \ref{results} shows the results needed to characterize the forgiving 0-1 loss functions and set learning.
+Section \ref{background} discusses the necessary background information.
+Section \ref{setup} details the problem set-up.
+Section \ref{results} shows the results needed to characterize the forgiving 0-1 loss functions along with how the Generalized Natarajan Dimension relates to other dimensions in the literature.
+Section \ref{apps} gives concrete applications of our characterization.
 Finally, Section \ref{conclusion} concludes and discusses possible future work.